aymanfarhat/the-brush-up/README.md

-# Computer Science Brushup
+# The Brushup
 ### Sharpening the saw with data structures and algorithm problems

 A series of exercises on implementing common data structures and solving algorithm problems around them in Python.
-The main idea behind this repository is to commit to sharpening the saw and recieve feedback on that.
+The main idea behind this repository is to commit on regularly sharpening the saw and recieve feedback on that.

 Many exercises are inspired from: